agarrec-vivlio/react-native-zip-stream/README.md

 #### Returns

 - `Promise<boolean>` - A promise that resolves to `true` if the ZIP file is created successfully.

-### unzipFileWithProgress

-Extracts all the contents of a ZIP file to a specified destination directory with progress updates.

-#### Parameters

-- `zipFilePath`: `string` - The full path to the ZIP file.
-- `destinationPath`: `string` - The path where the contents of the ZIP file should be extracted.
-- `progressCallback`: `function` - A callback function that receives progress updates.

-#### Returns

-- `Promise<boolean>` - A promise that resolves to `true` if the operation is successful.

 ## Examples